Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Introduction

-To summarize, our contributions are: \begin{itemize} \item A generalized framework for \emph{Unsupervised} Federated Clustering that identifies all the data distributions across the system defined as global $K$ (unknown to the system). \item A novel, iterative federated learning strategy `cluster-wise', where clients contribute to multiple federated models using splits of their data, in contrast to other works that utilize the entire local dataset. \item Evaluation on realistic non-i.i.d. data distributions, i.e., cases where clients possess datasets with a variable number of data distributions (local $K$).
+Overall, our main contributions are: \begin{itemize} \item A generalized framework for Unsupervised Federated Clustering that identifies all the distinct data distributions in the system. \item A novel, iterative federated learning strategy operating \emph{cluster-wise}, i.e., where clients contribute to multiple federated models by partitioning their local data, unlike other approaches that train on the entire local dataset. \item Evaluation on real-world non-i.i.d. data distributions, where clients possess datasets with a variable number of data distributions (local $K$).
 This assumption is not addressed in existing literature, to the best of our knowledge. \end{itemize}

-This work can be seen as a generalization of our previous efforts ~\citep{nardi2022flanomaly}, where a similar mechanism was employed.
-In our prior studies, clients locally trained models and used federated learning to perform anomaly detection.
-Here, we extend the methodology and broaden the scope to include the refinement of local clusters and the detection of the system data distributions, thereby addressing a wider range of applications in decentralized environments.
-Quite notably, while our prior work was focused only on anomaly detection (i.e., identifying two groups of data, ``normal" and ``anomalous" data), here we aim at group data in homogeneous data distributions, which can be an arbitrary number, none of which anomalous (even though the proposed algorithm can be used for anomaly detection as a special case).
+Our previous work~\citep{nardi2022flanomaly} demonstrated the effectiveness of FL in anomaly detection, where models collaboratively identified outliers (i.e., identifying two groups of data, ``normal" and ``anomalous" data) across decentralized datasets.
+Here, we generalize this approach to a broader unsupervised setting, enabling fully decentralized discovery of multiple data distributions which can be an arbitrary number, none of which anomalous (even though the proposed algorithm can be used for anomaly detection as a special case).

 The remainder of this paper is organized as follows.
-Section~\ref{sec:fc:related} provides a thorough and comprehensive review of related work in the field of federated learning, unsupervised learning, and their intersection in UFL, highlighting the key challenges and existing approaches.
-Section~\ref{sec:fc:problem_assumptions} introduces the problem statement and the assumptions we make in order to frame the task.
-Section~\ref{sec:fc:methodology} details our proposed methodology, including the algorithmic framework and the rationale behind our two-fold approach.
-Section~\ref{sec:fc:experiments} presents the experimental setup, datasets used, and performance evaluation metrics and discusses the results and insights gained from our experiments.
-Finally, Section~\ref{sec:fc:conclusion} concludes the paper with a summary of our findings and directions for future research.
+Section~\ref{sec:related} provides a thorough and comprehensive review of related work in the field of federated learning, unsupervised learning, and their intersection in UFL, highlighting the key challenges and existing approaches.
+Section~\ref{sec:problem_assumptions} introduces the problem statement and the assumptions we make in order to frame the task.
+Section~\ref{sec:methodology} details our proposed methodology, including the algorithmic framework and the rationale behind our two-fold approach.
+Section~\ref{sec:experiments} presents the experimental setup, datasets used, and performance evaluation metrics and Section~\ref{sec:results} discusses the results and insights gained from our experiments.
+Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of our findings and directions for future research.